-I think with any recipe that becomes an American standard, and does so because it is so well-loved can start to seem a little tired as the decades pass, and a recipe like this that’s so easy can be viewed as being a little bit every day; unsophisticated maybe?
-“Based” as the kids say these days.
+I think with any recipe that becomes an American standard, and does so because it is so well-loved can start to seem a little tired as the decades’ pass, and a recipe like this that’s so easy can be viewed as being a little bit every day; unsophisticated maybe?
+“Basic” as the kids say these days.
 A few simple little upgrades, though, take that sauce and make it something that’s stand-out delish!
-Or “Extra,” you will.
+Or “Extra,” if you will.
 If you love those meatballs, you’re gonna love this sauce and if you’re on the fence?
 Well keep an open mind and give this a try.

 About Grape Jelly Barbecue Sauce, Updated:

 I’ve always had a few top-secret Ninja ways with the Grape Jelly Barbecue Sauce, and if you want to take a peek, I have a few of these ingredients in my Top Secret Super Stealth Arsenal of Ingredients.
 The key ones that come into play in this super easy sauce are dried mustard powder, vinegar, and a little liquid smoke.
 And I’m not shy at all with that mustard powder!
 It’s transformative.
 This year, I added a touch of Chipotle powder instead of my standard cayenne, and I think it took this little sauce over the top.
-You can use whichever you have handy; it’s not about the heat, it’s about adding a little touch of backbone to the flavors.
+You can use whichever you have handy; it’s not about the heat, it’s about adding a little touch of backbone to the otherwise sweet flavors.

 Part of what makes this taste so good is than instead of using ketchup like some of these barbecue sauces do, I use Heinz chili sauce.
 That’s what I was told to use the first time I tasted Barbecue meatballs and asked for the recipe, probably way back in the early 1980s and that’s what I’ve stuck with ever since.
 That chili sauce already has a whole lot of flavory notes so there’s not a lot needed to add to the recipe.
 My little touches just help the whole works not be quite so sweet and they add a little complexity.
 While I always use the Heinz chili sauce, I don’t always use grape jelly.
 This is fantastic made with cherry preserves or blackberry jam.
 Maybe even better!
 If you have several different jams or jelly in the fridge, you can always combine them in this recipe.